HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter8.markdown

 Setting up the community containers is as simple as following the directions on the home page of the GIT repo.
 This documentation will not address how to do this in detail since the provided documentation already does a job describing the process.
 The only pieces covered here will be the updates needed to get Sitecore TDS working.

 #### Quick overview of deploying code in the containers
-The community containers provide a robust mechanism for deploying code into the sSitecore instance in the container.
+The community containers provide a robust mechanism for deploying code into the Sitecore instance in the container.
 This is handled by a powershell script specified in the docker-compose .yml file.
 Here is an example of the CM configuration from the Sitecore XM compose file:

     cm:
       image: ${REGISTRY}sitecore-xm-cm:${SITECORE_VERSION}-windowsservercore-${WINDOWSSERVERCORE_VERSION}